 Did they use the sentence stems?
 Nope.
 Not without my prompting them specifically to do so.
 They were fully capable of reading them…they just didn’t.
 I think it was a combination of 1) me not doing a good enough job modeling how to use it and telling them to use it and 2) it’s a hard skill that needs more reinforcement.

 Now, they did GREAT at taking turns, and also at staying on topic.
 What the teachers and I noticed was a struggle was building the conversation instead of simply taking turns listing ideas related to the main topic.
 My teachers have been working on this skill after I left however, especially during discussions in ELA and during Morning Meeting.

-The last piece of this lesson was a quick movement-based check for understanding.
+The last piece of this conversation skills lesson was a quick movement-based check for understanding.
 I asked all the students to line up on an imaginary path.
 I read scenarios and they decided if it demonstrated “staying on the path together” or not.
 If so, they jumped up and down onto their imaginary path.
 If not, they stepped off “the path.”
 They rocked this.
 It was such a great way to add in some movement and also let me know where they were in their grasp of the concept.

 Now go write your own “mentor text” for a social skill!

 If you’re interested in having all the pieces and parts of this lesson for yourself, you can find them by clicking the image below, along with the whole unit: